BladeRunnerJS/brjs-site/_posts/2013-11-22-bladerunnerjs-sprint-demo.md

 In addition to the above, we've also put out a blog post about one of our micro-libraries, [Topiarist](http://bladerunnerjs.org/blog/topiarist) - A JavaScript OO library featuring mixins, interfaces & multiple inheritence (complete with picture of darth vader trimming a shrub).

-We also had Phil Leggeter attend [DunDDD] conference to give a talk on [Scaling JS Applications](http://leggetter.github.io/talks/scaling-js-apps/#/) which was quite well received.
+We also had Phil Leggeter attend [DunDDD](http://dun.dddscotland.co.uk/) conference to give a talk on [Scaling JS Applications](http://leggetter.github.io/talks/scaling-js-apps/#/) which was well received.

 ## So what are we working on next?